 As Swine Breeding Specialist, Timothy Safranski provides state-wide leadership for producers, regional extension faculty, veterinarians and other industry support personnel in the areas of genetics and reproductive management of swine.
 His goals and objectives are to provide Missouri swine farms with the best opportunities for efficient production by assuring they are able to understand, evaluate and implement new and existing technologies and management techniques.
 The model combines campus-based workshops, outstate presentations and workshops, train-the-trainer programs, on-site consultation and a seamless combination of research and extension.

-James Schoelz is a professor and the director of graduate studies in the Division of Plant Sciences.
+James Schoelz is a professor and the director of graduate studies in the Division of Plant Science and Technology.
 The goal of his program is to understand the environmental and genetic factors that influence the pathogenicity and host range of plant viruses.